arresteddevops/podcast/ideas.md

 * It Takes Two - A DevOps Tango. - Focusing on tearing down the silos in your organization.
 Thoughts, suggestions, and resources to help you implement DevOps in your organization.
 * The DevOps Grass is Greener - Why DevOps is needed and how it makes *your* grass greener (watering it, improving your current DevOps process).
 Benefits of DevOps.
 * DevOps User Groups - Do they exist, how to find one, how to create one, examples of successful ones?
+* Deming/Goldratt stuff - Fletcher Nichol and John Willis?
+* DevOps and Security - Ben Hughes from Etsy and maybe others?
+* Empathy Show - Paul Reed?
+Adam Jacob?
+How not to be an asshole and why that's a problem.
+* We Finally Talk About Cloud - Gotta do it sometime.
+* Who Carries The Pager?
+Monitoring in a DevOps world.
+Does monitoring really suck?
+VictorOps maybe?
+Jason Dixon again?